zdevilinside/TheExpatTech/content/digital-nomading/Becoming-a-digital-nomad/index.md

 image: "digitalnomad.jpg"
 description: "How I became a Digital Nomad"
 ---

-You are feeling wunderlust.
-Your job is online so you feel that you can start working from anywhere.
-You decide to give it a go.
-You look online at the rules needed to travel the world while working online.
-That is how you get your start.
-This site will explain *my* path down this rabbit hole.
+You’re feeling wanderlust.
+Your job is online, so you realize you can start working from anywhere.
+You decide to give it a try.
+You research the rules and requirements for traveling the world while working remotely — and that’s how the journey begins.
+This site explains *my* path down that rabbit hole.

 In my case, it came about as a necessity.
-I was on my way to graduate school in Germany when that was cut short due to illness.
-I looked around and did research online for the best places to go and live for 6 months before I gave another shot at going to Germany.
+I was on my way to graduate school in Germany when illness cut those plans short.
+Looking for alternatives, I researched the best places to live for six months before trying again.

-I chatted with others online and came to the decision to go to Cuernavaca, Mexico for those 6 months.
-We decided to give it a go and try to make extra money online.
-We succeeded but it wasn't an easy process to say the least.
-After all we have gone through, we are now permanent residents of Mexico and have no intention of ever leaving it to go back to the United States permanently.
-We will always remain US citizens and travel back often though.
+Through online conversations and careful planning, I decided to spend those six months in **Cuernavaca, Mexico**.
+We gave it a go, working to earn extra money online.
+It wasn’t easy, but we succeeded.
+After everything we’ve experienced, we are now permanent residents of Mexico and have no intention of leaving permanently for the United States.
+We remain U.S. citizens and travel back often, but Mexico is home.

+---

+## ✨ Did You Know?
+Digital Nomad Insights

+- 🌍 **Nomad Visas Are Growing**
+  Over 40 countries now offer special visas for remote workers, making long-term stays easier.

+- 💻 **Internet Reliability Is Key**
+  Many nomads choose destinations based on fiber-optic availability or strong mobile data networks.

+- 🏡 **Coworking Spaces Thrive**
+  Cities like Cuernavaca, Bali, and Lisbon have vibrant coworking hubs where nomads connect.

+- 💳 **Banking Abroad Can Be Tricky**
+  Digital nomads often rely on international banks or fintech apps to manage money across borders.

+- 🧳 **Minimalism Becomes a Lifestyle**
+  Living out of a suitcase teaches you to value experiences over possessions.

+---

+## Reflection

+Becoming a digital nomad isn’t just about travel — it’s about resilience, adaptation, and redefining what “home” means.
+For me, the journey started with necessity but became a lifestyle.
+Mexico gave me stability, community, and the freedom to keep exploring while staying connected to my roots.